maximilien/kn-source-github/README.md

 #### Options

 ```
+      --access-token string   The GitHub access-token to use
   -A, --all-namespaces        If present, list the requested object(s) across all namespaces.
 Namespace in current context is ignored even if specified with --namespace.
+      --api-url string        The GitHub API URL to use (default "https://api.github.com")
   -h, --help                  help for update
   -n, --namespace string      Specify the namespace to operate in.
+      --org string            The GitHub organization or username
+      --repo string           Repository name to consume messages from
+      --secret-token string   The GitHub secret-token to use
   -s, --sink string           Addressable sink for events
 ```

 #### SEE ALSO